NIKHIL0VERMA/Hacks_and_Tricks_for_Windows/README.md

 * Replace _password_ with your own password at line 45 (`if NOT %pass%==password goto FAIL`).
 * Save it or Hit ctrl + s.
 * Change the file type with _All file type_.
-* Name it whatever you want with extension of 'bat'.
+* Name it whatever you want with extension of '.bat'.
 * Save it to any location where want to make locker.
 * Close notepad and run newly created '.bat' file.
 * It will make locker to current location for you.